Inception: Plot

-Cobb and Arthur are "extractors"; they perform corporate espionage using experimental dream-sharing technology to infiltrate their targets' subconscious and extract information.
+Dom Cobb and Arthur are "extractors" who perform corporate espionage using experimental dream-sharing technology to infiltrate their targets' subconscious and extract information.
 Their latest target, Saito, is impressed with Cobb's ability to layer multiple dreams within each other.
-He offers to hire Cobb for the supposedly impossible job of implanting an idea into a person's subconscious; performing "inception" on Robert, the son of Saito's competitor Maurice Fischer, with the idea to dissolve his father's company.
-Saito promises to clear Cobb's criminal status, allowing him to return home to his children.
+He offers to hire Cobb for the ostensibly impossible job of implanting an idea into a person's subconscious; performing "inception" on Robert Fischer, the son of Saito's competitor Maurice Fischer, with the idea to dissolve his father's company.
+In return, Saito promises to clear Cobb's criminal status, allowing him to return home to his children.

 Cobb accepts the offer and assembles his team: a forger named Eames, a chemist named Yusuf, and a college student named Ariadne.
-Ariadne is tasked with designing the dream's architecture, something Cobb himself cannot do for fear of being sabotaged by a projection of his late wife Mal.
-Maurice dies, and the team sedates Robert into a three-layer shared dream on an airplane to America.
-Time on each layer runs slower than the layer above, with one member staying behind on each to perform a music-synchronized "kick" to awaken dreamers on all three levels simultaneously.
+Ariadne is tasked with designing the dream's architecture, something Cobb himself cannot do for fear of being sabotaged by his mind's projection of his late wife, Mal.
+Maurice Fischer dies, and the team sedates Robert Fischer into a three-layer shared dream on an airplane to America bought by Saito.
+Time on each layer runs slower than the layer above, with one member staying behind on each to perform a music-synchronized "kick" (using the French song "Non, je ne regrette rien") to awaken dreamers on all three levels simultaneously.

-The team abducts Robert in a city on the first level but they are attacked by his subconscious projections.
-After Saito is wounded, Cobb reveals that while dying in the dream would normally awaken dreamers, Yusuf's sedatives will instead send them into "Limbo": a world of infinite subconscious.
+The team abducts Robert in a city on the first level, but unknown to any team member, his subconscious projections, trained to anticipate such a scenario, attack them.
+After Saito is wounded, Cobb reveals that while dying in the dream would usually awaken dreamers, Yusuf's sedatives will instead send them into "Limbo": a world of infinite subconscious.
 Eames impersonates Robert's godfather, Peter Browning, to introduce the idea of an alternate will to dissolve the company.

-Cobb tells Ariadne that he and Mal entered Limbo while experimenting with dream-sharing, experiencing fifty years in one night due to the time dilation with reality.
-Mal refused to return to reality, and Cobb instead performed inception on her to convince her.
+Cobb explains to Ariadne that he and Mal entered Limbo while experimenting with dream-sharing, experiencing fifty years in one night due to the time dilation with reality.
 After waking up, Mal still believed she was dreaming.
-Attempting to "wake up", she committed suicide and framed Cobb to force him to do the same.
+Attempting to "wake up," she committed suicide and framed Cobb for her murder to force him to do the same.
 Cobb fled the U.S., leaving his children behind.